Jazel29/PhilPostSys/README.md

 ## Key Features
 * User-Friendly Interface: PhiPostSys boasts an intuitive and user-friendly interface, ensuring that users of all skill levels can navigate the system effortlessly.
 The layout is designed for maximum efficiency and ease of use.
+* Viewing Posts: Users can easily browse through existing posts, sorted by date, category, author, or other custom criteria.
+The system provides quick search and filter options to locate specific posts efficiently.
+* Adding Posts: Creating and publishing new posts is a streamlined process with PhiPostSys.
+Users can compose content directly within the system, with support for text, images, videos, and other multimedia elements.
+The system offers formatting tools to enhance the presentation of posts.
+* Report Generation: PhiPostSys enables users to generate detailed reports on post performance, engagement metrics, and audience demographics.
+These reports provide valuable insights into the effectiveness of content strategies, helping users make informed decisions to optimize their posting strategies.
+* Analytics Integration: The system seamlessly integrates with analytics platforms to provide real-time performance data and actionable insights.
+Users can track key metrics such as engagement rates, click-through rates, and conversion rates to measure the impact of their posts.

 ## About Laravel